- »5 Ways The Poker and Life Mirror Each Other

 Have you ever noticed that skills and disciplines you learn playing poker are often helpful in everyday life?
 Some people, usually those who don’t play the game, think poker is simply gambling.
 It’s much more than that.

 Poker players tend to have superb math ability which is useful in their everyday life.
 They can also read people better than most, helping them out of tough spots as they go about their day.
 There are dozens of parallels between poker and actual life.
-Here are our five favourites.
+Here are our five favorites.

 Bankroll Management is Important in Life and Poker